mmikowski/powercss/README.md

 ## Compression
-PowerCSS code and modules that use it can be highly compressed thanks to the use of easily recognized symbols.
+PowerCSS code and modules that use it can be highly compressed thanks to the use of easily recognized symbols that start and end in an underscore like `_css_str_`.
+After concatentating all JS files in your project, simply replace these patterns with unique tokens, preferable using shorter tokens for the most common symbols.
+I have a tool for this purpose, and it reduces minified file often around an additional 30-40% compared to UglifyJS alone.

 ## Regression tests
 TODO

 ## Compatibility
 Confirmed to work on Chrome 48, Safari 9, Firefox 44, IE 9+,
 and Edge browsers.
 We expect it to work on much earlier versions of Chrome, Safari, and Firefox, but have yet to determine how low we can go.

 ## Release Notes